observablehq/framework/examples/loader-parquet/src/index.md

 const samples = FileAttachment("./data/samples.parquet").parquet();
 ```

 The `samples` table has two columns: `date` and `value`.
 We can display the table using `Inputs.table`, though note that the `date` column is represented as numbers instead of `Date` instances — some information was lost when serialized as Parquet.
-(Perhaps in the future the Apache Arrow JavaScript library could return `Date` instances for date columns?
+(Perhaps, in the future, the Apache Arrow JavaScript library could return `Date` instances for date columns?
 Though this is typically much slower than representing dates as numbers in typed arrays.)
 We use the **format** option to make these dates readable.

 ```js echo
 Inputs.table(samples, {